 7. Collapsed writing

-8. Handing over the sheet to examiner without checking
+8. Handing over the sheet to the examiner without checking

 After completing the paper or when the time gets over, students just hand over their answer script to the examiner without even checking it due to which they miss to check if they have written their roll number, or other asked information correctly or not.
 Also, they lose the opportunity to rectify any spelling or grammatical mistakes if there are in the paper and save their marks from being deducted.
 So, it’s very important for a student to spare some time for the end so that he/ she can check the answer script properly before submitting it to the examiner.

-Thus, these are the few mistakes which a student must take care of in the CBSE or UP Board examination to get his hard work reflected in his result.
+Thus, these are the few mistakes that a student must take care of in the CBSE or UP Board examination to get his hard work reflected in his result.